Research Statement

 Conventional wastewater treatment is based on the removal of pollutants from wastewater.
 Nutrient recovery from wastewater makes it sustainable and can also provides valuable products.
 In sewage treatment plants (STPs) having biological secondary treatment, majority of phosphorus (P) is assimilated in the secondary sludge.
 Recovering P from this sludge and reusing in agriculture will close the one way anthropogenic cycle of P from reserves to ocean and will contribute to circular economy.

-My research is based on the recovery of phosphorus from sewage sludge through pyrolysis to make valuable product to be used in agriculture.
+The aim of the research is to recover P from sewage sludge and make slow-release fertilizer to be used in agriculture.

 Thesis Supervisor: